Persistence 101: Looking at the Scheduled Tasks

 Programmatically register a scheduled task using COM (IComHandlerAction)

 The implementation listed in this section uses the IComHandlerAction COM interface.
-IComHandlerAction represents an action that fires a handler.
+IComHandlerAction represents an action that triggers a handler.
 The interface is documented in [8].

 When the Task Scheduler triggers a task that has a Custom Handler, the COM server (in this case the attacker’s payload), is loaded in the address space of a COM surrogate process DllHost.exe.
 A description of the DLLSurrogate can be found in [10].
 This increases the overhead for threat hunters and incident responders and the reason is that it overall increases the sources of information they need to investigate to correlate data and identify the malicious payload.
 Hiding the path of the payload from the scheduled task configuration also evades any detection rules that are based on the file path and as a result thwarts threat hunting activities.

 Although not a strong requirement, a COM Hander is expected to implement the ITaskHandler interface.
 This is officially documented by Microsoft in [12].
-An example COM Handler implementation of a COM Handler is detailed in [13] and the source code is available in [14].
+Implementation of a COM Handler is detailed in [13].
+Source code is available in C++ [14] and C# [15].

 Bonus trivia: To find out what APIs were required to set up a Custom Handler, strings around line 1101 from [11] were used.